 This article is organized as follows.
 Section \ref{sec:GP} reviews GP prediction.
 In Section \ref{sec:vecchia}, we introduce general Vecchia approximations of GP prediction.
 In Section \ref{sec:methods}, we discuss specific methods and study their properties.
 Sections \ref{sec:comparison} and \ref{sec:realdata} provide numerical comparisons using simulated and real data, respectively.
 We conclude in Section \ref{sec:conclusions}.
-Appendices \ref{app:computeU}--\ref{app:proofs} contain further details and proofs.
-A separate Supplementary Material document contains Sections S1-S3 with additional timing and comparison results and a description of another Vecchia prediction method.
-The methods and algorithms proposed here are implemented in the R package \texttt{GPvecchia}, version 0.1, available at \url{https://github.com/katzfuss-group/GPvecchia/tree/v0.1-alpha}.
-Code to reproduce our results is provided with this article.
+Appendices \ref{app:notation}--\ref{app:proofs} contain details and proofs.
+A separate Supplementary Material document contains Sections \ref{sec:compadditional}--\ref{sec:satsupp} with additional details, plots, comparisons, and a description of another Vecchia prediction method.
+The proposed methods are implemented in the \texttt{R} package \texttt{GPvecchia} \citep{GPvecchia}.
+Code to reproduce our results will be provided with the published article.